jonathantorres/bookshelf/ninja/ch14/answers.md

 #### Answer #1
 - Target Audience
 - Browser Market Share
-- How difficult is to support the browser (of version)
+- How difficult is to support the browser (or version)
 ***

 #### Answer #2